 Butter Be Ready: Easy Philly Cheesesteak

 I have been nostalgic for a good Philly cheesesteak lately.
-Every summer, for as long as I can remember, my family has traveled to Philly for my daughter’s lacrosse tournament and eating a real cheesesteak is always part of the itinerary.
-This summer, that trip isn’t happening, so I need to fill my food fantasy here at home.
-This Easy Philly Cheesesteak recipe from Quinn at Butter Be Ready is about as authentic as it gets — Even though Quinn is living in Tampa, even our own Philly native here approves of her recipe.
+Every summer, for as long as I can remember, my family has traveled to Philly for my daughter’s lacrosse tournament, and eating a real cheesesteak is always part of the itinerary.
+When I need to fill my food fantasy here at home, this Easy Philly Cheesesteak recipe from Quin at Butter Be Ready is about as authentic as it gets; even though Quinn is living in Tampa, even our own Philly native here approves of her recipe.
 I suggest you wrap them in some foil, serve with potato chips, and bring them outside to eat, just like you’d do if you were at Pat’s or Geno’s.

 Whisk it Real Gud: Crispy Tuna Patties with Lemon Parmesan, Garlic & Herbs

-Back in March, I stocked up on cans of tuna because I panic shopped (tip: don’t panic shop), only to realize about 3 weeks into sheltering-at-home that….drumroll…my kids do not like tuna sandwiches.
-So I was super excited to find this excellent tuna fish cake recipe from April at Whisk it Real Gud.
+During the quarantine, I stocked up on cans of tuna because I panic-shopped, only to realize about 3 weeks into sheltering-at-home that….drumroll…my kids do not like tuna sandwiches.
+So I was super excited to find this excellent tuna fish cake recipe from April Boller at Whisk it Real Gud.
 The Crispy Lemon Parmesan, Garlic & Herb Tuna Patties are so freaking good that I have to double the recipe.
 Seriously, my 16-year-old son can down about five of them in 15 minutes flat.
-Freeze any leftover cooked patties (should you have them) and they make a super easy lunch your kids can reheat themselves later in the week.
+Freeze any leftover cooked patties, should you have them.
+They make an easy lunch your kids can reheat themselves later in the week.

 Related: 6 hot lunches your kids can easily make for themselves